jmmv-forestry/website/_posts/2015-06-06-get-a-handle-on-email-subscriptions.md

 ## The exception... there always is an exception

 Unfortunately, some services _do not support_ plus-addresses even though the plus sign is perfectly recognized by email standards (e.g. [RFC 6531](http://tools.ietf.org/html/rfc6531), [RFC 6532](http://tools.ietf.org/html/rfc6532), and [RFC 5233](https://tools.ietf.org/html/rfc5233)).
-For those services, you will have to hand out your real email address and then set up filters to label incoming email based on the address&mdash;or addresses&mdash;the service uses to send messages to you.
+For those services, you will have to hand out your real email address and then set up filters to label incoming email based on the address---or addresses---the service uses to send messages to you.

 Do not bother contacting support for any of the services that reject plus signs in email addresses; it is futile.
 I have tried in a handful of occasions and never got a positive acknowledgement of a bug.
-Canned responses&mdash;which you will get&mdash;feel particularly disrespectful.
+Canned responses---which you will get---feel particularly disrespectful.

 ## Is it too late for you?

 The process above was trivial for me to implement three years ago because I religiously applied it after starting afresh with a new email address.
 But what if you are not getting a new email address?
 Can you still apply these techniques to your existing account?
 Sure you can, but it will take longer and you may miss some subscriptions.

-Do this: every time you receive an email that does not come from an individual &mdash;that is, an email that is not from a family member, from a friend, or from any other _person_&mdash;visit the site that sent the email, change your email address to use a new address tag, and then set up a filter to label the email accordingly.
+Do this: every time you receive an email that does not come from an individual ---that is, an email that is not from a family member, from a friend, or from any other _person_---visit the site that sent the email, change your email address to use a new address tag, and then set up a filter to label the email accordingly.

-The downside of this process is that it may take months for you to reach a point where the majority of your subscriptions are properly tagged&mdash;and even then, you may still be missing that odd corner case (see next section).
+The downside of this process is that it may take months for you to reach a point where the majority of your subscriptions are properly tagged---and even then, you may still be missing that odd corner case (see next section).

 Regardless, _start now_: the added benefit is worthwhile and you will be glad you did so in the future.

 ## Tracking the odd subscription before it is too late

-Last week, I tried to regain access to my old Dropbox account only to realize that I had signed up with an email address I no longer own&mdash;an address on a domain that no longer exists.
+Last week, I tried to regain access to my old Dropbox account only to realize that I had signed up with an email address I no longer own---an address on a domain that no longer exists.
 I had forgotten to transfer this subscription to my new email address before the old one expired, and so I have lost access to my account forever.
 Oops.

 Not a big deal in this particular case, but this example highlights how important it is for you to keep track of all the services you have subscribed to using your email address: if you ever change email providers, you'll want to upgrade your services as soon as possible to prevent losing access to them.
 Doing these changes en masse is only feasible if you have a record of all places that need to be updated!